 Florida, just like every other state, has a separate legal system for juvenile offenders and adult offenders.
-The system for minors is called the Juvenile Justice System and in most cases, it is the courts in this system that will hear the minor’s case.
+The system for minors is called the Juvenile Justice System and in most cases, it is the Courts in this system that will hear the minor’s case.

 The Juvenile Justice System is meant to rehabilitate juvenile offenders instead of punishing them.
 The idea is that minors have the rest of their lives to be contributing members of society, and that rehabilitation time in the juvenile system will be enough to deter them from turning to a life of crime.

-Just like adults, the crimes committed by juveniles and tried in the juvenile system can range from minor misdemeanors to serious felonies.
+Just like adults, the crimes committed by juveniles and tried in the juvenile system can range from minor Misdemeanors to serious Felonies.

 Other circumstances in which a juvenile may be tried in adult court are: if the minor has a prior criminal record, if the child is close to the age of maturity, or if the crime was particularly severe or violent.

 It can be devastating for families when a juvenile is moved to Adult Courts to be tried.
-An experienced juvenile defense lawyer in West Palm Beach can help fight to keep the minor within the Juvenile system.
+An experienced juvenile defense Lawyer in West Palm Beach can help fight to keep the minor within the Juvenile system.

 Punishments for Juvenile Offenders

-As stated above, the purpose of the Juvenile Court System in Florida is not to punish minor offenders, but to rehabilitate them.
+The purpose of the Juvenile Court System in Florida is not to punish minor offenders, but to rehabilitate them.
 Juveniles who are first offenders and are accused of a minor offense may qualify for a Juvenile Diversion Program.
 These programs are designed to rehabilitate the young offender and reward them with a dismissal of their case upon completion of the specific requirements of the program.

-In order to do so, minors will not necessarily be sentenced to prison time, but they may be ordered to the Department of Juvenile Justice Residential Program, or another public facility that specializes in the rehabilitation and treatment of Juvenile Offenders.
+In order to do so, minors will not necessarily be sentenced to Prison time, but they may be ordered to the Department of Juvenile Justice Residential Program, or another public facility that specializes in the rehabilitation and treatment of Juvenile Offenders.